 A look at the preview pane of ComplaintsBoard.com would show that many persons have benefitted from it.

-No, because the site has really caused losses to businesses.
+No, because the site has caused losses to businesses.

-The authority that ComplaintsBoard.com wields is enormous, to say the least.
+The authority that ComplaintsBoard.com wields is enormous.
 It has been beneficial to some extent, we could say.
 However, the negative impact it causes outweighs its benefits to a large degree.

 This is why you should not delay getting your name off ComplaintsBoard.com as soon as possible.

 We can show you how to go about the options that ComplaintsBoard.com offers you.
-In addition, we can also be open to help you through this.
+In addition, we can also be open to helping you through this.

 How users submit posts on ComplaintsBoard.com

-The post submission process on ComplaintsBoard.com is quite straightforward.
+The post-submission process on ComplaintsBoard.com is relatively straightforward.

-More so, it has a verification process that makes it necessary to verify the individual’s identity that is submitting the complaint.
+It has a verification process that makes it necessary to verify the individual’s identity by submitting the complaint.

 Users simply hit the ‘File a complaint’ button at the top of the page.

-The site directs them to a page where they can fill in information about the company.
+The site directs them to a page to fill in information about the company.